Published by FutureTecEra

 Contextual Prompts

 Contextual prompts provide background information before the request.
-This helps the AI understand the situation instead of answering in a generic way.
-Context is especially useful when you want help with a draft, a brand tone, a learning goal, or a specific audience.
+This allows the AI to understand the situation instead of answering in a generic way.
+Context is especially relevant when you need assistance with a draft, a brand tone, a learning goal, or a specific audience.

 Example:

 “I’m creating a beginner-friendly blog about AI.
 Here is my article draft.
-Please rewrite it to sound clearer, more structured, and easier to read.”
+Please rewrite it to sound clearer, more structured, and more readable.”

 When to use: Use contextual prompts when the AI needs background information to give a more relevant answer.